abarker/typped/doc/sphinx_docs/calculator_example.rst

 file to start up the calculator.
 A few the lines of that file have been left out for readability in the code blocks below.

-The Python code below is broken up into various sub-functions for readability and to simplify the display and discussion.
-These high-level functions will be called "procedures" to avoid confusion with the functions in the calculator language and lower-level Python functions inside the parser.
+The Python code has been broken up into various high-level functions for readability and to simplify the display and discussion of the code.
+These high-level functions will be called "procedures" in the discussion, to avoid confusion with the functions in the calculator language or with lower-level Python functions inside the parser.

 The main procedure
 ------------------